 This spectacular and rare mourning ring was made in the early Georgian period.
 The head of the ring features a hexagonal rock crystal with a tiny enamel skull.
-The ring is dedicated to Martha Mirfield who died in 1743 and someone who loved her made this ring made to commemorate her life.
+The ring is dedicated to Martha Mirfield who died in 1743 and someone who loved her made this ring to commemorate her life.
 That same year, the delightfully named "Treaty of Worms" was signed between Great Britain, the Holy Roman Emperor and the Kingdom of Sardinia.
 British East India Company ships ruled the seas.
 George Frederic Handel wrote several epic oratorios.
 And the last wolf in Scotland was said to be killed.

 22k gold (tests), black enamel, rock crystal